 - that quantitative analysis is a central element both of many theories and of scientific methods of inquiry

-The GCSE specification in biology should enable students to:
+The GCSE specification in biology should enable pupils to:

 - develop scientific knowledge and conceptual understanding of biology.